 This article was published in The Feldenkrais Journal NO. 15 Winter 2003 and is published here with the consent by Yochanan Rywerant.
 All rights reserved.

-Yochanan Rywerant (1922 - 2010) lived in Tel Aviv.
+Yochanan Rywerant (1922 – 2010) lived in Tel Aviv.
 Israel.
 In 1952 Yochanan joined the ATM lessons given by Moshe Feldenkrais in Tel Aviv and continued to participate in them once a week for fifteen years.
 Yochanan was one of the participants in the first Professional Training given by Moshe Feldenkrais, starting in 1969.
 For fifteen years, from 1970, Yochanan worked in the same room with Feldenkrais as his assistant at the Feldenkrais Institute in Tel Aviv.
 He was also one of the invited assistants at the Trainings given by Moshe in San Francisco CA and Amherst MA.
-Since then, he has worked extensively as trainer in Professional Trainings in the USA, Canada, Europe and Israel.
-He conducted his own trainings in Sweden 1987 ?
-1993 and is still training in Tel Aviv and Zurich.
+Since then, he has worked extensively as a trainer in Professional Trainings in the USA, Canada, Europe, and Israel.
+He conducted his own trainings in Sweden 1987 – 1993 and is still training in Tel Aviv and Zurich.
 His book The Feldenkrais Method, Teaching by Handling appeared in English in 1983, and has been translated into German, Spanish, Italian and Hebrew.
 His second book, Acquiring the Feldenkrais Profession was published in 2000 and has been translated into German.